 McLendon-Chisholm home prices are not only among the most expensive in Texas, but McLendon-Chisholm real estate also consistently ranks among the most expensive in America.

-Telecommuters are a relatively large percentage of the workforce: 21.02% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in McLendon-Chisholm telecommute to their jobs.
+Overall, about 21.02% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-McLendon-Chisholm is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, McLendon-Chisholm is a great place for families with children to consider.
+First of all, many other families with children live here, making McLendon-Chisholm a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, McLendon-Chisholm has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, McLendon-Chisholm’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 One downside of living in McLendon-Chisholm, however, is that residents on average have to contend with a long commute, spending on average 40.27 minutes every day commuting to work.